SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Added more types of signs, such as wooden signs, ice signs.
 - Added handrails.
 Handrails have multiple styles.
-- For force placing tool and fast building tool, in non-water-including mode, if using on waterlogged blocks, then whether the placed block is waterlogged is decided on whether the block at that position before the placement is waterlogged.
-For example, duplicating a waterlogged block to a non-waterlogged place, the duplicated block is not waterlogged.
+- For Force Placing Tool and Fast Building Tool, in non-water-including mode, when used on waterlogged blocks, whether the placed block is waterlogged is determined by whether the block at that position was waterlogged before placement.
+For example, when duplicating a waterlogged block to a non-waterlogged location, the duplicated block is not waterlogged.
-- In bi-hand mode, when using force placing tool and fast building tool, the block placed may be influenced by tags `BlockStateTag` and `BlockEntityTag`, to specify the block state and block entity of the block after placing.
+- In bi-hand mode, when using Force Placing Tool and Fast Building Tool, the placed block may be affected by the `BlockStateTag` and `BlockEntityTag` tags, which specify the block state and block entity after placement.
 - Renamed most road blocks, to solve the problem that names are too long.
-As old names are no longer recognized, *
-  *if
-  you
-  used
-  road
-  blocks
-  previously,
-  after
-  updating
-  this
-  mod,
-  previous
-  road
-  blocks
-  will
-  disappear!
-  ** After updating the mod before entering the world, remember to back up the world.
+As old names are no longer recognized, **if you used road blocks previously, after updating this mod, previous road blocks will disappear!** After updating the mod before entering the world, remember to back up the world.
 - Added yellow and cyan light blocks, and added stripped light blocks with a background.
 - Adjusted the models of light blocks in the inventory.
 - Optimized the process of runtime data generation (including resource pack and data pack).
 Now more data is generated on runtime.
 Some block states, due to limitations of ARRP mod, still store JSON files in a mod file.
 - Added more block tags.
 - Fixed the issue that data tag tool has no tooltip.
-- As the heavenly Mojang annotates Block.getName as `@Environment(EnvType.CLIENT)` (only versions before 1.16.5), some tools were switched to client-side usage.
+- Because Mojang annotated `Block.getName` with `@Environment(EnvType.CLIENT)` (only in versions before 1.16.5), some tools were switched to client-side usage.
     - Data tag tool still uses server data, but server sends the NBT now, instead of the prettified text.
 - Now sign blocks support JSON texts.
 You can type `-json <a json>` in a text box, e.g., `-json {color:red,text:Hi}`.
 - Added text copy tool, which can be used to copy and paste texts, and allows copy and paste between vanilla signs and mod signs.
-- Added the button to flip texts in a sign edit screen, which can be used to flip one line or all lines of text.
+- Added a button to flip text in the sign edit screen, which can be used to flip one line or all lines of text.
 - Improved the logic of road connection state debugging tool.
 Now can view line types.
 - Improved some translations according to word-usage and format of vanilla language files.